NightwindDev/Tweak-Tutorial/p2_syntax.md

 We will make a tweak to hide the status bar!

 First, go to your `Tweak.x` file.
 There will be a huge block of comments made there when the tweak was made by Theos.
-Feel free to read this, it is actually **_reccomended_** to get a first glance on what the syntax is like.
+Feel free to read this, it is actually **_recommended_** to get a first glance on what the syntax is like.

 We will first import UIKit.
 UIKit is a framework containing all the basic UI elements you see in an iOS app, such as buttons, switches, sliders, etc. This can be done like so:
 ```objc